 |Transfer tax on the shares in a housing company and the shares in a real estate company

-These shares may be for an apartment in a residential building, an office, a parking space, a storage space, a golf course membership, or a timeshare ownership.
+These shares may be for an apartment in a residential building, an office, a parking space, a storage space, a golf course membership, a timeshare ownership, or a mooring for a boat.

 |Transfer tax on other shares